 In my opinion, the photos don’t do a good job of capturing the texture, colour and undulations of this book page wreath.
 I love how it looks hanging alongside our fireplace (gas, of course).

-To get even more Holiday Wreath inspiration, take a look at these 14 incredible wreaths created by my fellow Canadian bloggers.
-From left to right, they are:
+To get even more Holiday wreath inspiration, take a look at these incredible wreaths created by my fellow Canadian bloggers.
+You’re bound to be inspired!

 Fresh Evergreen Wreath by A Pretty Life In The Suburbs